mAnu4ka/mAnu4ka/README.md

 - 👋 Hi, I’m @mAnu4ka
-- 👀 I’m interested in hacking
+- 👀 I’m interested in
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me my tellegrem @mAnu4ka